mas-bandwidth/gafferongames/content/post/rotation_and_inertia_tensors.md

 <img src="/img/virtualgo/rotation-in-2d.png" alt="rotation in 2d" width="75%"/>

-It's easy because there is only one possible axis for rotation: clockwise or counter-clockwise.
+It's easy because there is only one possible axis for rotation around the center of mass: clockwise or counter-clockwise.

-It follows that as long as we are only rotating about the center of mass, we can represent the orientation of an object in 2D with a single theta value, angular velocity with a scalar radians per-second, and a scalar 'moment of inertia' that works just like an angular equivalent of mass: how hard it is to rotate that object.
+It follows that we can represent the orientation of an object in 2D around its center of mass with a single theta value, angular velocity with a scalar radians per-second, and a scalar 'moment of inertia' that works just like an angular equivalent of mass: how hard it is to rotate that object.

-When we move to three dimensions suddenly rotation can occur about any axis.
+But when we move to three dimensions suddenly rotation can occur about any axis.
 Orientation becomes a quaternion, angular velocity a vector, and now for irregular shaped objects like go stones, we need a way to indicate that certain axes of rotation are easier to rotate about than others.

 <img src="/img/virtualgo/rotation-in-3d.png" alt="rotation in 3d" width="75%"/>